 - Large loans: The equity in your home can amount to tens (or hundreds) of thousands of dollars, so it’s an easy route to a significant amount of money.

 - Potential tax benefits: The tax benefits aren’t as generous as they used to be.
 But if you use the funds for “substantial improvements” to your home, you may get a tax break that effectively reduces your loan cost.
 Ask your accountant for details.

 - Long repayment period: By replacing your existing mortgage with a brand-new 30-year or 15-year loan, you can stretch out your payments.
 But that comes at a cost.

 Disadvantages of cashing out include:

 - Interest costs: You’ll restart the clock on all of your housing debt, so you’ll increase your lifetime interest costs (borrowing more also does that).
-To see how this affects you, check amortization tables on your existing loan and the new loan.
+To see how this affects you, check the amortization tables on your existing loan and the new loan.
 The way around this is to use a second mortgage instead.

 - Risk of foreclosure: If you’re unable to repay your loan, you could lose your home.
 Unsecured loans are far less risky.

 - Closing costs: Mortgage loans require high up-front closing costs.
 You always pay those costs whether you roll them into your loan balance, write a check, or take a higher rate.
 To close your loan, you’ll spend between several hundred and several thousand dollars, and you need to add that amount to the costs of wherever you’re spending the money.

 Alternative Ways to Get Money